-Most important, the Columbia Heights Educational Campus has delivered these prepared meals to the neediest students and families affected by COVID-19.
+The Columbia Heights Educational Campus delivers the prepared meals to its neediest students and families.
 CHEC is an extraordinary school.
-In better times, CHEC students have been regulars at EF’s International Women's Day and other programs; we have provided computers to graduating seniors, Women and the Vote calendars to their classrooms, and supported them in other ways.
-And on last June, our very own Rosalyn Overstreet-Gonzalez hosted a deeply moving on-line gala honoring CHEC principal Maria Tukeva and seniors who graduated in the middle of the pandemic and are heading to some of the finest colleges in the country.
+In better times, CHEC students are regulars at EF’s International Women's Day and other programs; we have provided computers to graduating seniors and EF’s civic education calendars to their classrooms; and supported them in other ways.
+Last June, EF’s Vice President Rosalyn Overstreet Gonzalez hosted a deeply moving on-line gala honoring CHEC principal Maria Tukeva and seniors graduating in the midst of the pandemic and heading to some of the finest colleges in the country.
 Many graduates are the first in their families to attend college.

 Please Help Us Keep Food*4*DC*Kids Going!